 - 1 tsp fish sauce

-- 1/8 tsp hot pepper chili flakes, or to taste
+- 1/8 tsp red pepper flakes, more to taste

 - 5-6 dried kaffir lime leaves (optional)*

-- In a medium bowl, combine ingredients for meatballs, mix with your hands thoroughly.
+- In a medium bowl, combine Meatball ingredients and mix with your hands thoroughly.
 Make 28 meatballs by spooning heaping 1 tbsp of mixture and rolling between your hands.
 Lay on a cutting board or plate.
 Set aside.

 *You can buy kaffir lime leaves in any Asian store or online.
 They are sold dried and last forever in a sealed container.